nopnop2002/esp-idf-mpu6050-dmp/README.md

 You can use Kalman and Madgwick filters instead of DMP.
 DMP estimates Euler angles in-device, whereas these filters estimate Euler angles purely in software.

+- MPU6050_KALMAN
+ Estimation using MPU6050 and KALMAN filter.
+- MPU6050_MADGWICK
+ Estimation using MPU6050 and KALMAN filter.
+- MPU9250_KALMAN
+ Estimation using MPU9250 and KALMAN filter.
+- MPU9250_MADGWICK
+ Estimation using MPU9250 and KALMAN filter.
+- MPU6050_HMC5883L_KALMAN
+ Estimation using MPU6050 + HMC5883L and KALMAN filter.